LivingWithHippos/unchained-bot-kotlin/README.md

   livingwithhippos/unchainedbot:0.1
 ```

+#### Other optional volumes

+It is possible to mount the log file for wget and the config file for wget.

 ### As a Kotlin/java application

 After cloning the project, navigate to the `app` folder and run `./gradlew Jar`.
 This will generate the file `unchained-bot-kotlin/app/build/libs/unchained-bot-kotlin.jar`.
 You can also download the `unchained-bot-kotlin.jar` file from the release page.